ItsRiprod/DeskThing/README.md

      SPOTIFY_REDIRECT_URI=http://localhost:8888/callback
      DEVICE_ID=your_device_id
      ```
+> at `/DeskThing/server/.env-template` there is a template env file for you to fill out.
+Change the name to .env once you are done
 3. **Configure Trello App:**
    - Create a Trello app and get the app ID and key.
-Detailed steps are at the end of this page
+[Detailed steps here](#trello-app)
    - Add your Trello app key and secret to a `.env` file:
      ```env
      TRELLO_REDIRECT_URI=http://localhost:8888/trello/callback
      TRELLO_KEY= your_trello_key
      TRELLO_SECRET= your_trello_bot_secret
      ```
 4. **Configure Accuweather App:**
    - Create a Accuweather app and get the app ID and key.
-Detailed steps are at the end of this page
+[Detailed steps here](#accuweather-app)
    - Add your Accuweather app key and key to a `.env` file:
      ```env
      ACCUWEATHER_API_KEY=your_accuweather_app_api_key